Easy Uncertainty Quantification (EasyUQ): Generating Predictive Distributions from Single-valued Model Output: EasyUQ and neural networks

 \subsection{Comparison of predictive performance}

-We now assess the predictive performance of EasyUQ and Smooth EasyUQ and other methods for probabilistic forecasting and uncertainty quantification, by comparing the mean $\LogS$ in Table \ref{tab:LogS_ML}.
+We assess the predictive performance of EasyUQ and Smooth EasyUQ and other methods for probabilistic forecasting and uncertainty quantification, by comparing the mean $\LogS$ in Table \ref{tab:LogS_ML}.
 We use the $\LogS$ from \eqref{eq:LogS} in negative orientation, so smaller values correspond to better performance.
-Evidently, the use of the $\LogS$, which is customary in machine learning, prevents the comparison to the basic version of EasyUQ, to which we turn in Table \ref{tab:CRPS_ML}.
+Evidently, the use of the $\LogS$, which is customary in machine learning, prevents comparisons to the basic versions of EasyUQ and CP, to which we turn in Table \ref{tab:CRPS_ML}.

 A first insight from Table \ref{tab:LogS_ML} is that, generally, the methods in the second, third, and fourth block, which are based on neural networks, perform better relative to the direct, non neural network based methods in the first block (from top to bottom).
-Thus, we focus attention on the comparison of distinct methods for uncertainty quantification in neural networks, namely, MC dropout \cite{Gal2016}, Deep Ensembles \cite{Lakshminarayanan2017}, the Single Gaussian technique, and Smooth EasyUQ, in the bottom three blocks.
+Thus, we focus attention on the comparison of distinct methods for uncertainty quantification in neural networks, namely, Deep Ensembles \cite{Lakshminarayanan2017} or MC droput \cite{Gal2016}, the Laplace approach \cite{Ritter2018}, the Single Gaussian technique, Smooth CP, and Smooth EasyUQ.
 The 2-layer architecture generally improves results, compared to using a single layer for the neural network.
-Smooth EasyUQ dominates the Single Gaussian technique and generally yields lower mean $\LogS$ than MC Dropout or Deep ensembles.
-In 30 binary comparisons between Deep Ensembles or MC Dropout and Smooth EasyUQ with shared neural network implementations, 23 favour Smooth EasyUQ.
-For seven of the 10 datasets considered, the best performance across all methods, including both neural network and non-neural network based techniques, considered is achieved by Smooth EasyUQ under the 2-layer network architecture.
-While this is not an exhaustive evaluation and no single method dominates universally, we note that Smooth EasyUQ is competitive with state of the art techniques from machine learning.
+Smooth EasyUQ dominates the Single Gaussian and Smooth CP techniques and generally yields lower mean $\LogS$ than Deep Ensembles, MC Dropout, or the Laplace approach.
+In 24 of the $3 \times 10 = 30$ five-fold comparisons across the bottom three blocks, Smooth EasyUQ achieves or shares the top score.
+For eight of the ten datasets considered, the best performance across all 19 methods considered, including both neural network and non-neural network based techniques, is achieved or shared by Smooth EasyUQ under the 2-layer network architecture.
+While this is not an exhaustive evaluation and no single method dominates universally, we note that Smooth EasyUQ is highly competitive with state of the art techniques for uncertainty quantification from machine learning.